wytyang00/undertale_deltarune_soundtrack_generator/README.md

     - [x] Implement Free-Running Generation Function.
     - [x] Implement Discriminator Loss.
     - [x] Implement Generator Loss.
-    - [ ] Write a training loop.
+    - [x] Write a training loop.
+    - [x] Test the training process with an arbitrary set of hyperparameters and debug any issue that arises.
+    - [ ] Run the training and observe the progress, or lack thereof.
   - [ ] Add dynamic plots by writing a separate utility module.
+  - [ ] Add intermittent plots of generated sequences during the free-running mode.
   - [ ] Choose appropriate hyperparameters and train the models.
   - [ ] Generate samples and evaluate the quality.
   - [ ] After some iterations, conclude with my evaluation of this method.